What is it and how does it work?

 The primary objective of the euro area monetary policy is to maintain price stability, thus protecting the purchasing power of the euro.

-Without prejudice to the objective of price stability, the Eurosystem shall support the general economic policies in the European Union (EU) with a view to contributing to the achievement of the EU objectives, which include a high level of employment and sustainable and non-inflationary growth.
+Without prejudice to the objective of price stability, the Eurosystem shall support the general economic policies in the European Union (EU) with a view to contributing to the achievement of the EU objectives, which include a high level of employment, balanced economic growth, and a high level of protection and improvement of the quality of the environment.

 The Eurosystem’s monetary policy is: